 The Print Setup dialog appears.
 Choose your printer and click Properties.
 This will lanuch the printer properties dialog

-Scroll to the bottom of the paper size listing and choose "Custom..."
+3 - Click the Page Size drop down, scroll to the very bottom of the list and choose "Custom..."

-Canon printers do not remember custom sizes.
-You will do this process each time you have a new size or print job.
+NOTE - Most Canon drivers cannot save custom sizes.
+You will need to do this process each time you print a custom paper size.

 Once you create a custom size, set media type, print quality, and color management click OK to exit the printer properties.

 You will be back you will again see the Print Setup dialog.
 Notice that paper size now says "Custom..."
 Click OK go exit to Lightroom.